Surgery Planning Frequently Asked Questions

 Overlake Anesthesiologists require the following for your safety:

-- Infants and children 5 years of age and younger: No solid food for 6 hours before scheduled surgery.
-May continue clear liquids only (water, Pedialyte, apple juice) and breast milk until 4 hours before scheduled surgery time.
+- Infants and children (5 years of age and younger): No solid foods for six (6) hours before surgery; clear liquids only (water, Pedialyte, apple juice) and breast milk up to four (4) hours before surgery

 Can I smoke before surgery?